adamsilver/fdpb/02-a-checkout-flow.md

 The `maxlength` attribute (which takes a number value) limits the amount of a text a user can type.
 As soon as the limit is reached, the browser will ignore the input.
 The support for this attribute on a `textarea` is both lacking and buggy[^8].

-But, even if it was well supported, I don't recommend using it because some users don't look at the screen as they type — they are focused solely on the keyboard.
+But, even if it was well supported, it's not recommended because some users don't look at the screen as they type — they are focused solely on the keyboard.
 Where a user enters a lot of text, they'll look up to find half their entry has been truncated.
 Not good.

 ### Character Countdown

 Instead, we should let users type freely and tell users how many characters they have left.
-This way, users can see the feedback when they finally look up at the screen and can edit their entry accordingly.
-If they don't notice the feedback, an error will show when they submit the form, thanks to the validation routine.
+This way, users can see the feedback when they finally look up at the screen and can edit their entry in response.
+If they don't notice the feedback, an error will be shown when they submit the form, thanks to the validation routine (set out in chapter 1, “A Registration Form”).

 ![Character count](./images/02/character-countdown.png)